ongov/Ontario.ca-Jamstack-Toolkit/README.md

 ### Git Hooks

-* This project uses [`pre-commit`](https://pre-commit.com/) to manage needed hooks.
+* This project uses [`pre-commit`](https://pre-commit.com/) to manage its [Git Hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).
 After installing `pre-commit` on your system, use the following to install the project's hooks.
     * `pre-commit autoupdate`
     * `pre-commit install`
     * `pre-commit install --hook-type prepare-commit-msg`

-### French Translation

-This product implements a simple but functional approach to presenting content in both official languages that parallels the URL structure of `Ontario.ca`:

-* English-language pages should go in the root of `src`
-* The equivalent French-language page should go in `src/fr`, with the same filename, and include `lang: fr` in its [front matter](https://www.11ty.dev/docs/data-frontmatter/)

-Appropriate headers and footers will then be used, and a language switcher link generated between the two different page versions in English and French.

 ## Deployment

-`npm run build` will generate site in the `dist` directory (after removing it to ensure a clean build) - this directory can then be deployed to a suitable hosting environment for serving static sites.
+`npm run build` will generate the application in the `dist` directory (after removing it to ensure a clean build) - this directory can then be deployed to a suitable hosting environment for serving static content.